t-lochhead/blog/src/pages/2021-02-24---longtail-seo-how-i-got-100k-seo-visits-with-no-blog-and-no-brand-awareness-in-4-months/index.md

 I then performed proper on-page SEO, submitted massive sitemaps to Google, and redirected a few expired quality domains to my site.
 Pretty much your standard stuff to increase your SEO performance without painstaking link building.
 I'm going light on this area because there is a LOT of good content out there that details this at length.

-The results have been pretty amazing, leading to 100K organic visits and over 1.25M impressions from Google in 4 months.
+The results have been pretty amazing, leading to over 100K organic visits and over 1.2M impressions from Google in 4 months.

 ![GSC](./gsc.png "GSC")